vuejs/awesome-vue/README.md

 - [VCalendar](https://vcalendar.io/) Very customizable and powerfull calendar/datepicker component with many features and good docummentation.
 - [@owumaro/vue-date-range-picker](https://github.com/Owumaro/vue-date-range-picker) - A vue component using Bootstrap 4 styles for date range selection
  - [vue-datepicker-mobile](https://github.com/ikarosu/vue-datepicker-mobile) - A mobile friendly datepicker for vue2. :cn: select one day or range of date and custom it that you wish.
+ - [vue-draggable-cal](https://github.com/liloow/vue-draggableCal) - Not your ordinary datepicker.
+A Vuejs draggable date selector with a fresh responsive design, mobile ready and 0 dependencies, 17kb gzipped.

 #### Select